Donate for Lebanon

 Promoting economic stability

-We also supported 30 farmers in the Beeka Valley, in the Lebanon Mountains and on the south coast in the agricultural production of vegetables such as potatoes, cucumbers and tomatoes by providing natural fertilizer.
+We also supported 30 farmers in the Bekaa Valley, in the Lebanon Mountains and on the south coast in the agricultural production of vegetables such as potatoes, cucumbers and tomatoes by providing natural fertilizer.
 In training sessions, they have learned how to use fewer chemicals with natural fertilizers and pest management, thereby reducing the burden on the soil.
 Farmers are already feeling the consequences of climate change, which is why sustainable adaptation in agriculture is urgently needed.

 After the explosion in Beirut, Help helped affected families to rebuild their homes: Together with local partners, we renovated 54 apartments that were rendered uninhabitable by the explosion.
 15 families with physically impaired family members were provided with needs-based equipment.
 Those affected also received psychosocial support and physiotherapy.